Covfefe: When a typo goes viral

 TV host Billy Eichner wasn't having it.

-One of the most popular theories -- someone tried to grab Trump's phone mid-tweet, and it was accidentally sent.
+One of the most popular theories is that someone tried to grab Trump's phone mid-tweet, and it was accidentally sent.

 No word from Merriam-Webster on whether they'll add it to the dictionary next year.
 They've gone back to bed.